gnoooo/caelestia-gif/README.md

 - Improved installation script
 - Memory optimizations
 - Segmentation of code into multiple files for better maintainability (because right now it's a mess)
+- Change current.gif by a symlink to avoid copying files
+- Flag to force script to not use Kitty graphics protocol
+- Flag for verbose